 Any application that will require a bearing to be mounted in a high vibration area, as well as any application that requires high axial loads, will benefit from using a flanged bearing.
 Automotive applications are a good example; all vehicle components must be able to withstand high vibrations.
 The design engineer needs to be able to select and assemble a bearing that will withstand vibrations, as well as high temperatures.
 Therefore, adhesive or interference fit in the assembly of a bearing into an automotive application is often insufficient.
-In order to insure long life and durability of the bearing the selection comes down to a flanged bearing.
+In order to insure long life and durability of the bearing, the selection comes down to a flanged bearing.
 A flanged bearing will maintain its position and will survive the hostile environment and vibration within the vehicle.
 If necessary, assembly of a flanged bearing can also include a secondary attachment, like a retaining clip.

 Very high temperatures will also require the selection of a flanged bearing.
-Under the hood applications, where temperatures are often around 180°C and the presence of materials such as those between a ball bearing and a housing or shaft, will create a different rate of thermal expansion.
+Under the hood applications, where temperatures are often around 180°C and the presence of materials such as those between a ball bearing and a housing or shaft, it will create a different rate of thermal expansion.

 For example, a steel bearing is pressed into aluminum housing; the housing may expand earlier than the steel bearing thus losing the interference with the bearing.
 The use of a flanged bearing in this application will hold the bearing in place axially – regardless of the imbalance in the expansion rate.

-Flanged bearings are most commonly used in light duty applications, such as food processing machinery, conveyors, material handling, belt drives in HVAC, textile machines, baggage systems, medical processing and various other light duty industrial applications.
+Flanged bearings are most commonly used in light-duty applications, such as food processing machinery, conveyors, material handling, belt drives in HVAC, textile machines, baggage systems, medical processing and various other light-duty industrial applications.